Jagrati-IIITDMJ/Jagrati-Android-App/README.md

 - Quiz can created through the app for a particular class.
 - Student enrolled in that particular class can give the quiz, details of answer submitted are given in student profile.

+# Contributing Guidelines

+- Fork the repo and clone it to your local machine.